SimVascular/simvascular.github.io-archive/source/documentation/svFSI/fsi_tutorial/_appendix_creating_solid_geometry.md

 We will cover three main ways to smooth a model in Meshmixer: sculpting, local remeshing, and local smoothing.
 These all work well for smoothing a model, and your usage of them will depend on your personal preference and what works best with the models you are working with.
 We will first cover each of these tools in detail to discuss how to use them, then we will outline a general procedure that uses these tools that can be applied to most bifurcations.
 But keep in mind that a different combination of these tools might work better for you and your models.

 A couple notes to keep in mind before modifying the geometry of your fluid geometry.
-If you do not like a particular change that you just applied, you can undo it using Cntrl + Z. You can adjust the center of rotation of the camera by hovering your cursor over a part of your model and hitting C. This is useful when working on specific parts of the model, and the camera rotation center is way off.
+If you do not like a particular change that you just applied, you can undo it using Ctrl + Z. You can adjust the center of rotation of the camera by hovering your cursor over a part of your model and hitting C. This is useful when working on specific parts of the model, and the camera rotation center is way off.
 Also be sure to not modify the geometry around the caps as much as possible.
 The cap geometry must be maintained in order to get a proper wall mesh around them.

 a.
 Sculpting in Meshmixer